-TMJ (temporomandibular joint) surgery is an option for management of temporoamandibular dysfunction, a group of conditions that cause pain and loss of normal function to the TMJ, and TMJ pathology.
+TMJ (Temporomandibular Joint) surgery is an option for management of temporomandibular dysfunction, a group of conditions that cause pain and loss of normal function to the TMJ, and TMJ pathology.

 There are several types of TMJ Surgery Procedures